|Roman Empire||Septimius Severus (145-211)||Apr. 14, 193||Feb. 4, 211|

 201 The 245th Olympiad.
 Roman census.
 Donald I (-219) (Gael. "world mighty") becomes king of Scotland.
 The Romans under Septimius Severeus destroy the Garamantian capital city of Garama in Libya.
 A flood destroys the Christian church in Edessa.
 Roman consuls: Lucius Annius Fabianus and Marcus Nonius Arrius Mucianus.
 Births: Roman emperor #34 (249-51) Decius (Gaius Messius Quintus Traianus Decius) (d.
 251) in Budalia (modern-day Martinci) (near Sirmium), Lower Pannonia (Serbia); first emperor from Illyricum.
 Deaths: Greek #1 physician (in Rome) Galen (b.
 131) in Rome (d.
 216?); leaves a physiological model of the human body that becomes the std. for anatomy for cents.; leaves 500+ works (10M words) written down by 20 scribes, representing half of all lit. from ancient Greece to survive to modern times; too bad, little is translated into Latin, so that only the Byzantines read it until the Muslim Abbasids (750-) tr. some of it into Arabic, and only after the fall of Constantinople to the Muslims in 1453 do Greek scholars head W with his mss., incl.
 Ars Medica, which tries to preserve the Greek attribution of mental properties to bodily functions; On the Passions and Errors of the Soul; De Motu Musculorum (2 vols.), which explains the difference between motor and sensory nerves, mentions muscle tone, and differentiates agonists from antagonists; That the Best Physician is Also a Philosopher, and On the Natural Faculties (De Naturalibus Facultatibus) (3 vols.), which is pub. in London in 1523 - and Vicodin is cool to pop?

 204 The Yellow Turban Revolt in China (begun 184) is ended by the generals, who begin to fight among themselves for control.
 Roman consuls: Marcus Fabius Cylon Septimius Catinius Acilianus Lepidus Fulcinianinus.
 Births: Roman emperor #33 (244-9) Marcus Julius Severus Philippus (Philip I the Arab) (d.
-249); father of Philip II (237-49).
+249) in Philippopolis, Arabia Petraea; father of Philip II (237-49).
 Roman "Enneads" philosopher Plotinus (d.
 270) in Lycopolis, Egypt; student of Ammonius Saccas; founder (coiner of term) of Neo-Plotinism, er, Neo-Platonism (ends 529), which reduces the Universe to the One, the Intellect, and the Soul.

 205 The 246th Olympiad.
 Roman consuls: Marcus Aurelius Severus Antonius and Publius Septimius Geta.
 Rabi'a (d.
 230) founds the polytheistic Kingdom of Kindah (Kindat) in C and N Arabia, with capital at Dhu-Kahilum (modern-day Qaryat al-Fau) near Yamama (500 mi. from modern-day Mecca).
 Nonfiction: Approximate date of the Octavius of North African Christian convert Municius Felix.

-206 African-born Lucius Alfenus Senecio becomes Roman gov. of Britain #36 (until 207), the last gov. of undivided Roman Britain, finishing the reoccupation of the province and its frontiers, then going on to strike N of Hadrian's Wall against the pesky Maeatae and Caledonian Confederacy and erecting a victory monument in Benwell W of modern-day Newcastle upon Tyne.
+206 Numidian-born Lucius Alfenus Senecio, former gov. of syria in 200-5 becomes Roman gov. of Britain #36 (until 207), becoming the last gov. of undivided Roman Britain, finishing the reoccupation of the province and its frontiers, then going on to strike N of Hadrian's Wall against the pesky Maeatae and Caledonian Confederacy and erecting a victory monument in Benwell W of modern-day Newcastle upon Tyne.
 King Abgar IX of Edessa embraces the Christian faith, and makes it the official religion; the legend of King Abgar Ouchama (Ukomo) is backdated to the time of Christ as a propaganda tool?
 Roman consuls: Marcus Nummius Umbrius Primus Senecio Albinus and ?
 Fulvius Galvius Numisius Petronius Aemilianus.
 Births: Roman emperor #37 (251-3) Gaius Vibius Trebonianus Gallus (d.
 253) in Italy; father of Volusianus (-253).

 209 The 247th Olympiad.
+On June 22 St. Alban, a former pagan Roman soldier in Britain is beheaded in Verulamium (modern-day St. Albans), becoming the first British (English) Christian martyr.
 Caracalla's younger brother Publius Septimius Geta (189-211) becomes his colleague.
-Alban a former pagan Roman soldier in Britain is executed, becoming the first English Christian martyr.
 Roman consuls: ?
 Pompeianus and ?
 Avitus.

 211 On Feb.
 4 Roman emperor (since Apr.
 14, 193) Septimius Severus (b.
 145) dies in Eboracum (York) in Britain after doing a great job of increasing the influence of lawyers in the Roman admin., and is succeeded by his eldest son and Augustus Caracalla (Caracallus) (Marcus Aurelius Severus Antoninus Augustus) (188-217) (nicknamed for the long Gallic cloak he wears) as Roman emperor #22 (until 217), beginning "six years under the Gallic cloak"; Severus' dying words to his sons: "Enrich the soldiers, despise everyone else"; upon his accession Caracalla gets his younger brother Geta (b.
 189) elevated to Roman co-emperor #23, then gets him killed on Dec.
 26, along with the jurist Papinian and 20K of his followers, and increases soldiers' pay, issuing a new coin, the Antoninianus, with a face value of two denarii but a weight of only 1-2/3 denarii to pay the difference; before leaving Britain to press his claim to the throne, Caracalla divides Britannia into Britannia Inferior (S) and Britannia Superior (N), each with its own half-pint Roman gov. Roman consuls: ?
 Terentius Gentianus and ?
 Bassus.
 Architecture: The Arch of Triumph in Palmyra is erected by Roman emperor Septimius Severus; destroyed by ISIS in 2015.
 Deaths: Roman emperor #21 (193-211) Septimius Severus (b.
 193) on Feb.
 4 in Eboracum, Britannia (modern-day York, England).
 Roman emperor #23 (211) Geta (b.
 189).